catalyst-cooperative/pudl/docs/dev/dev_setup.rst

     $ mamba env create --name pudl-dev --file devtools/environment.yml
     $ conda activate pudl-dev

 If you are working with locally processed data and there have been changes to the expectations about that data in the PUDL software, you may also need to regenerate your PUDL SQLite database or other outputs.
 See :ref:`basic-usage` for more details.

+.. _linting:

 -------------------------------------------------------------------------------
 Set Up Code Linting